 To make an Indian curry paste you need two kinds of masala or mix.
 One is a wet mix and the other is dry mix.
 Wet mix is made of fresh ingredients from your pantry which you blend together to make a paste and then later cook with the dry ingredients.
 The four main ingredients for the wet mix are onions, garlic, ginger and chilis.
 You can use thai green chili, jalapeno peppers, any other kind of hot peppers or even dried red chili peppers all you want is some heat.
 If you don’t want it hot you can completely omit this ingredient.

 Now the dry spices used here are basically the spices used to make a garam masala powder.
 Again many cooks use a few extra spices and some might use a few lesser spices for their garam masala, this is how my family does it.
-The spices I use to make a garam masala powder are black cardamom, cinnamon, cumin, coriander seeds, cloves, black pepper and bay leaves.
+The spices I use to make a garam masala powder are black cardamom, cinnamon, cumin, coriander seeds, cloves, black pepper, and bay leaves.
 Grind all the spices mentioned into a powder and mix it with the wet mix and then cook together.
-Then finally tomato puree or diced tomatoes are added and cooked until it looses all its water.
+Then finally tomato puree or diced tomatoes are added and cooked until it loses all its water.

-Alright and now lets come back to the Curry Paste recipe.
 Here’s my recipe for Indian Curry Paste, do you care to share yours?